lukechilds/parcel-plugin-ogimage/README.md

 You can fix this directly in parcel by using `--public-url https://example.com`, however now all your URLs are hardcoded to absolute URLs which may be undesirable and can break things like prerendering.

-This plugin uses the value of the `og:url` meta tag to convert `og:image` to absolute URL.
+This plugin uses the value of the `og:url` meta tag to convert `og:image` to an absolute URL.

 ## Install